eNCeeY/eNCeeY/README.md

-- 👋 Hi, I’m @xztn
+- 👋 Hi, I’m @xztn, and this is my personal account.
+Please don't stalk me.
-- 👀 I’m interested in attempting to code but start eating shit at every step
+- 👀 I’m interested in FPGA design, which is most of what I'll be doing on my main.
-- 🌱 I’m currently learning python, which is surprisingly easy
+- 🌱 I’m currently learning Verilog, and probably VHDL at some point.
-- 💞️ I’m looking to collaborate on nothing, please kindly fuck off.
+- 💞️ I’m not looking to collaborate for now.
 - 📫 How to reach me?
-You don't.
-Or I will.
+Hopefully you won't have to.

 <!---
 xztn/xztn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.